Use this recipe for salt dough to make simple candle holders, a pretty and easy Diwali crafts for children.

 Salt dough candle holder Diwali craft

 Will you be celebrating Diwali with your children next month?
 I think observing festivals from many different cultures is a wonderful way to introduce kids to the wider world.
-The festival of lights is taking place on Wednesday November 11th 2015 and a creative way to mark the occasion by making some salt dough candle holders.

-We started by mixing up a batch of our easy salt dough recipe.
-One cup water, two cups flour and two cups salt and you’re done.
 (You can download this recipe, and more play dough recipes and ideas, in The Homemade Play Dough Recipe Book.)

-Then we took a ball of salt dough each to make our candle holders.
 The children used their thumbs to press out a hollow in the centre of their candle holder, making sure it was the right size to fit our tea candles.

 We pressed some sequins into the dough of some of our candle holders, and then baked them all at Gas 1/2, 120C, 250F for about 3 hours.
-Using a fish slice/spatula makes it easier to pick up them up and place them on the baking tray.

 Once the salt dough candle holders were cool we painted a layer of glitter paint over the surface of the sequined ones, to add some more shimmer and help hold the sequins in place.